-- A. Effective as soon as practicable following adoption of the MOU by the Board of Supervisors, employees will no longer accrue Annual Leave.
+- A. Effective as of October 22, 2019, employees will no longer accrue Annual Leave.
 Instead, employees will accrue Healthcare Leave and Vacation time pursuant to Article IV, Section 1 and Article V, Section 1. - B. Annual Leave must be exhausted prior to any use of Healthcare Leave or Vacation Leave, except employees with Annual Leave balances and with ten (10) years of continuous full-time County service (20,800 regularly scheduled hours) may elect to use a maximum of forty (40) Vacation hours during the fiscal year for approved time off.